 At 9:18 Mr. Donahue telephoned the Wethersfield police to report an explosion.
 The police dispatcher relayed the call to the Wethersfield Volunteer Fire Department, which was at the house within minutes.
 After a short period of general head-scratching and puzzlement, one of the firemen spotted a grapefruit-sized rock underneath the dining room table and correctly deduced that it was a meteorite.
 The “smoke” had really been plaster dust from the ceiling.

 Local newspapers and television stations were monitoring the police telephone line and were quick to pick up the story.
 The news spread at once.
 Within a day or two, newspapers around the world had published front-page accounts of the phenomenon.

 The meteorite picked the right house to drop in on if it was looking for intellectually perceptive earthlings.
-The Donahues immediately allowed it to be borrowed for important tests that needed to be done within days.
+The Donahues immediately allowed it to be borrowed for important tests.
 They permitted scientists at several institutions to work on fragments to extract as much information as possible.
 Professor John Longhi, Faculty Affiliate in the Meteorite Division of the Museum, studied its chemical composition and mineral structure using the electron microprobe in the Yale Department of Geology and Geophysics.
 Best of all, the Donahues generously lent their meteorite to the Peabody for a unique exhibition at the Museum in early 1983 and in 1985 donated it to the Museum where it can be seen on display in the Hall of Minerals, Earth and Space.